rajeshrawat181/upload-download-csv/README.md

 ## DB Connection
 Change connection string in application.properties location - src/main/resources

+## Lombok
+Install Lombok in your IDE for setter and getter and logs

 ## CSV Error File(error_fileName)
 Change directory path in application.properties